nguyenphuminh/marplejs/README.md

 # MarpleJS
-The Marple.js library for simple Math
+A simple, lightweighted Javascript Math library

 ## Usage
 In your .html file, insert this to the "head" tag: